 7. Trim off any loose threads

-Set your swiffer on top of the cotton piece of fabric (you will be using the flannel side to clean) and tuck the four corners into your swiffer.
-Use can spray a wood flood cleaner directly onto the floor to use as a wet pad, or with out to use as a dry pad.
-When your finished, toss in the washer.
+Set your Swiffer on top of the cotton piece of fabric (you will be using the flannel side to clean) and tuck the four corners into your Swiffer.
+Use can spray a wood flood cleaner directly onto the floor to use as a wet pad, or with out.
+Once you have used the Swiffer, just toss the reusable Swiffer refill in the washer.